Is OpenClaw safe? The honest risk briefing.

 - State the institutional verdict: never on a work machine — major companies ban exactly that

-- Place yourself honestly in the green/yellow/red decision framework
+- Place yourself honestly in the green / yellow / red framework

 - Resist capability creep: grant access one system at a time, after trust is earned